Jvoytek9/Kassandra-Dashboard/README.md

 # Kassandra-Dashboard

-If interested in running a local version, clone this repo and run this command from the base folder:
+If interested in running a local version, clone this repo Then, make a separate virtualenv like so:

+and run this command from the base folder:

 pip install requirements.txt